LarkInostroza/Syntax-Analyzer-CPSC323/README.md

 ## Program Execution Instructions
 Be sure one's able to run C++ code on the system.
 Be sure the input file is in the same folder as this program file.
+Run main.cpp with a C++ compatible terminal or IDE.

 ## Meta: